Merrill Taylor

 Merrill Samuel Taylor (15 April 1893 – 7 July 1918) was a Canadian flying ace of the First World War.
 He was credited with seven aerial victories while flying a Sopwith Camel fighter for the Royal Naval Air Service and, later, the Royal Air Force.
 He touched off the air battle that resulted in the death of the war's leading ace, Manfred von Richthofen, on 21 April 1918.
 On 2 May 1918, he killed German ace Hans Weiss for his fifth victory.
 Taylor was killed in action by Franz Büchner on 7 July 1918.

 Early life

 Merrill Samuel Taylor was born in Clearview, Ontario, Canada on 15 April 1893, the son of Samuel Taylor.
-The younger Taylor was schooled in Singhampton and Yellow Grass, Saskatchewan before matriculating at the University of Toronto in Applied Science from 1912–1916.
+The younger Taylor was schooled in Singhampton and Yellow Grass, Saskatchewan before matriculating at the University of Toronto in Applied Science from 1912 to 1916.

-Taylor was a bachelor, and an enthusiastic rugby football player, when he enlisted on 17 April 1916 into the University's Training Company of the Canadian Overseas Expeditionary Force.
+Taylor was a bachelor, and an enthusiastic rugby football player, when he enlisted on 17 April 1916 into the university's Training Company of the Canadian Overseas Expeditionary Force.
 His enlistment attestation listed his next of kin as his mother, Mary Taylor, who was residing in Regina, Saskatchewan.
 His physical examination showed him to be 5 feet 7 3/4 inches tall, dark complected, with black hair, hazel eyes, and a scar on his left jaw.